martinrotter/textosaurus/README.md

     - no JavaScript components, no bundled Chromium, no Electron, no web technologies inside,
     - always OSS.

-\* All custom external tools are executed via Bash by default, so you must have Bash available in all environments where Textilosaurus is used.
-On Windows, Cygwin is probably the best way to use Bash.
+\* Usually, custom external tools are executed via Bash or Python, so you must have used interpreter available in all environments where Textilosaurus is used.
+On Windows, Cygwin is probably the best way to use these.